yeehaa123/elab/CHAT/collections.md

 that many cultural institutions now make their collections publicly available through so-called API's (Application Programming Interfaces).
-In the events that we have planned, the participants are encouraged to create and curate their own colllectons.
-In order to facilitate this project, we will offer workshops, data events, speakers, art installations, and presentations on relationship between technology, art, business, and cultural heritage.
+In the events that we have planned, the participants are encouraged to create and curate their own collectons.
+To facilitate this project, we will offer workshops, data events, speakers, art installations, and presentations on relationships between technology, art, business, and cultural heritage.

-This entirely new kind of exhibition uses coding skills to make an intervention in areas that are crucial to the past, present, and the future of the humanities: politics, literacy, culture, and knowledge production.

 There are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic